As amended on May 28, 2021 at District Training Assembly

 3. Rotarian appointed by the Chair – Member Secretary

-18.030 Tenure of the Steering Committee will be as decided by the Council of Governors
+18.030 Tenure of the Steering Committee will be as decided by the District Governor at the recommendation of Chairperson of Rotary Nepal Literacy Mission.

-18.040 Each year, as decided by the Council of Governors in consultation with the District Finance Committee a per capita amount per Rotarian in the District will be deposited to the RNLM.
+18.040 Each year, as recommended by the Council of Governors in consultation with the District Finance Committee a per capita amount per Rotarian in the District will be deposited to the RNLM.

 Article 19 Procedure of Amendments